wraineflores/wraineflores/README.md

 - 👋 Hi, I’m @wraineflores
 - 👀 I’m interested in general topics ranging from business, political science, psychology, philosophy, current affairs and engineering
-- 🌱 I’m currently learning Computer Science and Electrical Engineering
+- 🌱 I’m currently learning Computer Science and Electrical Engineering in Singapore
 - 💞️ I’m looking to collaborate on some projects
 - 📫 How to reach me wraineflores@gmail.com